omeka/PythonOmekaApiToCsv/README.md

     pip install markdown

 Then, in your YAML file, prefix any string that you would like to be converted from Markdown to HTML with a special prefix.
-By default, as shown in the `sample.yaml` file, this is set to the string `markdown>'.
-However, you can change the prefix mark on the commandline by using the`--mdmark\` option.
+By default, as shown in the `sample.yaml` file, this is set to the string `markdown>`.
+However, you can change the prefix mark on the commandline by using the `--mdmark` option.

 Issues
 ------